Quality social care

 While dementia isn’t curable yet, we can cure the care system.

-Watch our video to see how the social care system is failing people affected by dementia.
+Watch our video below to see how the social care system is failing people affected by dementia.

 What is the problem with the care system?

-Will you help us Cure the Care System?
+Will you help us push the government to keep their promises?

 Let’s make sure that people with dementia are able to access the care they deserve, when they need it.
 Become a campaigner today.